Zapatlela: Sequel

 A sequel to the film, titled Zapatlela 2, was released in 3D on 7 June 2013 with Adinath Kothare and Sonalee Kulkarni in the lead roles.
 It also features Makarand Anaspure, Sai Tamhankar, Mahesh Kothare, Madhu Kambikar and Vishakha Subhedar in supporting roles.
 This film got mediocre success.
 Mahesh Kothare declared his intentions to create "Zapatlela 3" in 2017.
 Then, in 2024, he reiterated the announcement, revealing plans for a theatrical release in 2025.

 Reception

-After theatrical release, Zapatlela became huge hit and it is a popular film in Maharashtra.
+After theatrical release, Zapatlela became All Time Blockbuster and it is a popular film in Maharashtra.

 Remakes

 The film was remade in Telugu in the year 2001, with the title Ammo Bomma, with Rajendra Prasad playing the lead role.